 FTA Regulation 655.45

 FTA regulation 655.45 applies to employees that perform safety-sensitive functions.
-Safety sensitive function is defined in Part 655.4, as any of the following duties, when performed by employees of recipients, sub-recipients, operators, or contractors:
+A safety-sensitive function is defined in CFR Part 655.4, as any of the following duties, when performed by employees of recipients, sub-recipients, operators, or contractors:

-US Drug Test Centers is a consortium and third party administrator (C/TPA) administering drug and alcohol testing programs for DOT regulated and FTA regulated employers.
-The C/TPA will manage the entire drug testing process including written policy and drug testing with collection, laboratory and medical review officer (MRO).
+US Drug Test Centers is a consortium and third-party administrator (C/TPA) administering drug and alcohol testing programs for DOT regulated and FTA regulated employers.
+The C/TPA will manage the entire drug testing process including written policy and drug testing with

-Employee training: Employer must provide education with display and distribution of informational materials and a community service hot-line telephone number, if available.
-One-hour of training on the effects and consequence of prohibited drug use on personal health, safety, and the work environment, and on the signs and symptoms that may indicate prohibited drug use.
+Employers must provide education with display and distribution of informational materials and a community service hot-line telephone number, if available.
+They must also provide one hour of training on the effects and consequence of prohibited drug use on personal health, safety, and the work environment, and on the signs and symptoms that may indicate prohibited drug use.
 Distribution to each employee of the employer’s policy regarding the use of drugs and alcohol with signed receipt is mandatory.

-Supervisor training: One-hour of training is required on the specific, contemporaneous physical, behavioral, and performance indicators of probable drug use.
-One-hour of training is also required on the specific, contemporaneous physical, behavioral, and performance indicators of probable alcohol use.
+One hour of training is required on the specific, contemporaneous physical, behavioral, and performance indicators of probable drug use.
+One hour of training is also required on the specific, contemporaneous physical, behavioral, and performance indicators of probable alcohol use.

 There are many components to a compliant and effective DOT drug and alcohol testing program for FTA regulated employers.
 Audits do occur and are very strict.
 US Drug Test Centers can help with the required written policy, drug testing, random testing, and overall program management.